-2 Your responsibility to comply with this policy
+2. Your responsibility to comply with this policy

-- 2.1 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred to the Data Privacy Manager or to Judith Abram. - 2.2 All staff including but not limited to employees, workers, contractors, self-employed consultants and agency workers must comply with this policy and any document referenced in it.
+- 2.1.
+Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred to our Data Privacy Manager, Helen Hackett, York House, 1 York Avenue, Thornton-Cleveleys, FY5 2UQ; telephone 01253 824216, or e-mail helen.hackett@b1q.e88.myftpupload.com or Judith Abram, our Managing Director. - 2.2.
+All staff including but not limited to employees, workers, contractors, self-employed consultants and agency workers must comply with this policy and any document referenced in it.
 We take compliance with this policy very seriously.
-Failure to comply with the policy puts at risk the individuals whose personal information is being processed, carries the risk of significant civil and criminal sanctions for the individual and for us, and may, in some circumstances, amount to a criminal offence by the individual. - 2.3 Because of the importance of this policy, an employee's failure to comply with any requirement of it may lead to disciplinary action under our procedures, and this action may result in dismissal for gross misconduct.
+Failure to comply with the policy puts at risk the individuals whose personal information is being processed, carries the risk of significant civil and criminal sanctions for the individual and for us, and may, in some circumstances, amount to a criminal offence by the individual. - 2.3.
+Because of the importance of this policy, an employee's failure to comply with any requirement of it may lead to disciplinary action under our procedures, and this action may result in dismissal for gross misconduct.
 Non-employees, such as contract staff and consultants may have their contract terminated with immediate effect.

-3 Data transfer
+3. Data transfer

-3.1 We do not allow personal data to be transferred to a person or entity (whether a group company or a third party) located outside the UK and/or the EEA (which comprises the EU Member States, Norway, Iceland and Liechtenstein) without the prior written approval of Judith Abram.
-We may transfer personal information outside the EEA only on the basis that that country, territory or organisation is designated as having an adequate level of protection.
+3.1.
+We do not allow personal data to be transferred to a person or entity (whether a group company or a third party) located outside the UK or to an international organisation without the prior written approval of Judith Abram, our Managing Director.
+We may transfer personal information outside the UK or to an international organisation only on the basis that that country, territory or organisation is designated as having an adequate level of protection.

-4 Why we use CCTV
+4. Why we use CCTV

-- 4.1 We have considered and determined that the purposes for which the CCTV is deployed are legitimate, reasonable, appropriate and proportionate.
-For ease of reference, CCTV systems are deployed at our premises at our offices in Fleetwood and Thornton-Cleveleys for the following purposes and on the legal basis of our legitimate interest.
-We have installed CCTV systems to: - 4.1.1 deter crime and assist in the prevention and detection of crime and/or serious breaches of policies and procedures;
+- 4.1.
+CCTV systems are deployed at our premises for the following purposes and on the legal basis set out in our Data Privacy Notices. - 4.2.
+We have installed CCTV systems to: - 4.2.1. deter crime and assist in the prevention and detection of crime and/or serious breaches of policies and procedures; - 4.2.2. assist with the identification, apprehension and prosecution of offenders; and - 4.2.3. monitor security and health and safety at our premises. - 4.3.
+We consider that these purposes are legitimate, reasonable, appropriate and proportionate. - 4.4.
+The CCTV system will NOT be used: - 4.4.1. to record sound unless in accordance with the policy on covert recording (see 5 below); - 4.4.2. for any automated decision taking; or - 4.4.3. to monitor private and/or residential areas or premises. - 4.5.
+Before installing and using CCTV systems on our premises, we have:

-- 4.1.2 assist with the identification, apprehension and prosecution of offenders; and - 4.1.3 monitor security and health and safety at our premises. - 4.2 The CCTV system will NOT be used: - 4.2.1 to record sound unless in accordance with the policy on covert recording (see 5 below); - 4.2.2 for any automated decision taking; or - 4.2.3 monitoring private and/or residential areas or premises. - 4.3 Before installing and using CCTV systems on our premises, we: - 4.3.1 assessed and documented the appropriateness of and reasons for using CCTV; - 4.3.2 established and documented who is responsible for day-to-day compliance with this policy; and - 4.3.3 ensured signage is displayed to inform individuals that CCTV is in operation, and that CCTV operations are covered in appropriate policies; - 4.4 We keep a record of the CCTV installed and used. - 4.5 Reviews are regularly undertaken to ensure that the use of the CCTV systems and the processing of the personal data obtained through it remains justified.
+- 4.5.1. assessed and documented the appropriateness of and reasons for using CCTV; - 4.5.2. established and documented who is responsible for day-to-day compliance with this policy; and - 4.5.3. ensured signage is displayed to inform individuals that CCTV is in operation, and that CCTV operations are covered in appropriate policies; - 4.6.
+We keep a record of the CCTV installed and used. - 4.7.
+After installation, reviews are regularly undertaken to ensure that the use of the CCTV systems and the processing of the personal data obtained through it remains justified.

-5 Covert recording and monitoring of staff
+5. Covert recording and monitoring of staff